 And not just here – across the entire Western landscape from British Columbia, Washington, Oregon, Idaho, Montana, California, Arizona, Texas, wildfire smoke was pervasive.
 And the smoke plumes traveled deeply into the Midwest and as far east as Newfoundland.

-These plumes carried a witch’s brew of pollutants such as heavy metals, dioxins, polycyclic aromatic hydrocarbons (PAHs), polybrominated diphenyl ethers, and other toxic byproducts of burning materials.
-While the smoke can never be fully analyzed due to the scope and scale of the wildfires, we do know that it carries carcinogens and neurotoxins.
+These plumes carried a witch’s brew of heavy metals, organic pollutants such as dioxins, and other toxic byproducts of burning materials.
+While the smoke can never be fully analyzed due to the scope and scale of the wildfires, we do know that it carries potent carcinogens and neurotoxins.

 We all have what’s called “body burden.”